JNjenga/e6502/README.md

 # e6502

-6502 CPU emulator that uses the ~~terminal~~ as user interface.
-Developed for recreational and learing purposes.
+**e6502** is an emulator that emulates the [6502 processor](https://en.wikipedia.org/wiki/MOS_Technology_6502).
+While it's being developed for recreational , it could be used as a teaching tool.

 > The project is still being developed, might want to comeback after some time.